Hughes Hall, Cambridge: Transport links

 Hughes Hall is the nearest of the university's colleges to Cambridge railway station and to the main city centre arrival-departure point for long-distances coaches at Parkside.
 The most direct access route from the college into the centre of Cambridge for cyclists and pedestrians is across Parker's Piece, an open park where the rules of football were first codified (1848).

 Student life

 Students and fellows of the college take part in research and study across the full spectrum of the University of Cambridge's fields of activity.
 Hughes Hall is known for its international and egalitarian ethos, the college does not have a high table.
 Students can walk on college lawns.

 The college's historic establishment in the 19th century with the purpose of supporting graduate study in education has continued and developed over time with a significant number of students each year taking courses in professional and applied fields, alongside those studying and carrying out research in more traditional Arts and Humanities subjects.
 With a mainly postgraduate student body, undergraduates share facilities and an intellectual culture with PhD researchers and MPhil students.

-The college punt is called "Buffyfish".
-It was built by former graduate students at Hughes and donated to the MCR.